Screen Printing - Frequently Asked Questions

 There's also the feel good factor.
 Waterbased ink sinks in to fabric, so after it's cured and washed it's the fabric you feel not the layer of ink.

 Curing waterbased ink is pretty simple.
 If you're printing clothing you'll need to heat cure it.
 This can be done with an iron, but we'd always recommend a heat gun, or if you can a flash or tunnel dryer.

 If you're printing paper or card, just leave it for a good 24 hours, or if it's in a cooler place, give it a little longer.
 Printing onto fabric?
 Be sure to let the ink dry on the garment before heat curing.

 One of the pros to waterbased ink and a heat gun is that as you heat it, the print will steam.
 That's the water in the ink evaporating.
 Once it stops steaming give it 10 seconds and it's done.
 We always recommend that you do a wash test on your clothing sample, some garments will need varying times to heat cure!

-For both our own Hunt The Moon ink and Speedball ink, you're aiming for 2-3 minutes at 160 degrees Celsius.
+For most inks including our own Hunt The Moon ink you're aiming for 2-3 minutes at 160 degrees Celsius.

 Need more information?

-We've covered a few screen printing problems, tips & tricks and genera print queries in our blog. if you can't find what you are looking for their, why not drop us a line.
+We've covered a few screen printing problems, tips & tricks and general print queries in our blog. if you can't find what you are looking for there, why not drop us a line.